Battles with the Amorites and the Moabites

 (3) The Balaam narrative can be seen as a prophetic picture of the experience of the Christian church early in the Gospel Age.
 Satan raged against the church in the terrible persecution of the Smyrna period, but he could not crush them.
 In fact, the church got stronger under persecution.
 So, Satan switched strategies and sought to seduce the church away from the teaching of Christ.
 This he accomplished in the Pergamos stage of the church by uniting the false Papal version of Christianity with the Pagan priesthood of Rome.
 Out of that came, among other false ideas, the doctrine of the Trinity.

 Balaam is a type of the seducers who stumbled many Christians at that time.
-“Thou hast there some that hold the teaching of Balaam, who taught Balak to cast a stumblingblock before the children of Israel, to eat things sacrificed to idols, and to commit fornication” (Revelation 2:14).
+“Thou hast there some that old the teaching of Balaam, who taught Balak to cast a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit fornication” (Revelation 2:14).